ampproject/amphtml/contributing/DEVELOPING.md

 The technology stack used is:

 - [Percy](https://percy.io/), a visual regression testing service for webpages
-- [Capybara](https://percy.io/docs/clients/ruby/capybara-rails), a framework that integrates tests with Percy
+- [Puppeteer](https://developers.google.com/web/tools/puppeteer/), a driver capable of loading webpages for diffing
-- [Poltergeist](https://github.com/teampoltergeist/poltergeist), a driver capable of loading webpages for diffing
+- [Percy-Puppeteer](https://github.com/percy/percy-puppeteer), a framework that integrates Puppeteer with Percy
 - [(Headless) Chrome](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md), the Chrome browser, optionally in headless mode

 The [`ampproject/amphtml`](https://github.com/ampproject/amphtml) repository on GitHub is linked to the [Percy project](https://percy.io/ampproject/amphtml) of the same name.
 All PRs will show a check called `percy/amphtml` in addition to the `continuous-integration/travis-ci/pr` check.
 If your PR results in visual diff(s), clicking on the `details` link will show you the snapshots with the diffs highlighted.